 *Point out the advantages to the golf clubs, businesses, individuals that support CJGA members.

-1. All CJGA supporters who raise:
+1. All CJGA supporters who raise funds to support a junior golfer:

 2. All CJGA supporters will be put on the CJGA list of supporters and received updates on CJGA Tournaments, Media Releases and International Competition